CACP Award of Excellence for Combating Organized Crime

-- Upon approval of the CACP Board of Directors, the nominee(s)’ chief of police or senior executive-in-charge will be contacted and an invitation will be sent to the nominee(s) with details about the award ceremony.
+- Upon approval of the CACP Organized Crime Committee, the winning nominee(s)’ chief of police or senior executive-in-charge will be contacted, and an invitation will be sent to the winning nominee(s) with details about the award ceremony.

 - The award will be announced/presented at the CACP Annual Conference.

-- May 15, 2018: Deadline for the Organized Crime Committee to submit a recommendation to the CACP Board of Directors.
+- May 31st: Deadline for the Organized Crime Committee to approve the recommendation

-- August , 2018: The winner(s) will be announced/honoured at the CACP Awards Ceremony held during the CACP Annual Conference.
+- August: The winner(s) will be announced/honoured at the CACP Annual Summit.